Fakepng/node-express-typescript-boilerplate/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Disclaimer ⚠️

+This boilerplate is provided "as is," without warranty of any kind, express or implied, including but not limited to warranties of merchantability or fitness for a particular purpose.
+Use at your own risk.
+The authors are not responsible for any issues arising from the use of this boilerplate.